Congratulations to our Award Winners for the 2020 Erastus Corning 2nd Awards for Intermunicipal Cooperation

 The Capital District Regional Planning Commission (CDRPC) promotes intermunicipal cooperation by fostering collaboration and coordination to find solutions to regional challenges and maximize opportunities.
 CDRPC uses this approach to advance economic development, water quality, human services and sustainable communities.

-The program will recognize individuals, organizations or projects that have contributed to or demonstrate excellence in intermunicipal collaboration related to the following categories:
+This award program recognizes individuals, organizations or projects that have contributed to or demonstrate excellence in intermunicipal collaboration related to the following categories:

 - Government Efficiency